Bchass/Block/README.md

 # Block
 Blockchain has been getting a lot of popularity lately as people see it as the "future" of currency.
 This repo is exactly that.
 Implemented a blockchain with Flask and using Argon2d for hashing (much better then Scrypt).
-There are three flavors of Argon2d, though in the original paper (linked below), it's suggested Argon2d is recommended for crypto, but Argon2id is being used in this blockchain as it's a hybrid version and protects against side-channel attacks.
+There are three flavors of Argon2, though in the original paper (linked below), it's suggested Argon2d is recommended for crypto, but Argon2id is being used in this blockchain as it's a hybrid version.
 Reading material includes papers on the algorithms in play and the first paper release on bitcoin and the brains behind it.

 old_layout contains exactly how it's described, a glory hole of a mess of a layout with just a ton of bugs